Imalent LD10 Flashlight Review

-Imalent, maker of one of my favorite lights (the DX80) recently sent me this new LD10 light, which has one of my favorite emitters (Cree XP-L HI).
-It’s a neat little light, but let’s test it out, shall we?
+Imalent sent me this new LD10 flashlight, which has one of my favorite emitters (Cree XP-L HI).
+It’s a neat little light!
+Read on!

 Official Specs and Features